puskuruk/nook/README.md

 and uses:

 - [Ngrok](https://ngrok.com/) as a reverse proxy for a secure connection
-- [Twilio](https://www.twilio.com/) for video conferencing capabilities
+- [Cloudflare Stream](https://www.cloudflare.com/products/cloudflare-stream/) for low-latency WebRTC streaming

 ### Prerequisites

 - Node.js (v18 or higher recommended)
 - npm
 - Make and Clang (for building the native mouse tracking module)
-- A twilio account -> create an api key
+- A Cloudflare account with Stream enabled
 - A ngrok account -> follow the easy setup instructions

 ### Setup